 I am an avid supporter of authentic tiramisu.
-If it is on the menu at a restaurant, I’m ordering it.
+If it is on the menu at a restaurant, I order it.
 If a grocery store sells it, I’m buying it.
 And if I’m making it, it is going to be good.
 I don’t have a t-shirt yet but I can come up with a pair of pom-poms if need be and I even wrote a little jingle for it this morning: “Tiramisu!
 It’s so good for you!
 Tiramisu!
 It’s so good for you!”.

 It’s the perfect dish to take to a summer barbecue or party.
 If you’re looking for more summer desserts, I’ve got you covered.
 Check out these posts: 12 summer pie recipes, 5 freezer-friendly summer desserts, and 6 make-ahead summer cakes.

-- Light whipping cream (or regular)
+- Light whipping cream (or regular), like Cool Whip

 - Cream cheese (check out my easy homemade cream cheese recipe)